qiyokuu/qiyokuu.github.io/_posts/2024-06-29-Creating my own HoneyPot with T-Pot.md

 ## Setting up our server

 For the OS I choose Debian 12 with code name "Bookworm".
-If you're also using a VPS, I recommend choosing a SSH-Key instead of a username and password.
+If you're also using a VPS, I recommend choosing a SSH-Key instead of a username and password for authentication.
+Since the automatic SSH Deployment did not work, I first created a user which we will be using to copy our ssh key to server with.

 ![Desktop View](/assets/img/tpot/specs.png)

-After waiting a few minutes, the image is successfully deployed and we can try connecting via SSH using the initial user we created
+After waiting a few minutes, the image is successfully deployed, and we can try connecting.

 ![Desktop View](/assets/img/tpot/specs2.png)